FAForever/website/templates/views/privacy.md

 Under the GDPR, we’re required to notify you about the legal basis on which we process User Personal Information.

 When you create an account, we require your user name and email address to enter into the [Terms of Service](https://www.faforever.com/tos) agreement with us, and we use this data as the basis of that contract.
 We also process your email address and user name on other legal bases.
 The remainder of information processing we do is necessary for the purposes of our legitimate interests.
-For example, for security purposes, we most keep logs of hardware information unique to your machine, to identify malicious users trying to spoof their identify.
+For example, for security purposes, we keep logs of hardware information unique to your machine, in order to identify malicious users trying to spoof their identify.
-If you would like to request erasure of your data, please email us at admin@faforever.com
+If you would like to request erasure of your data, please email us at [admin@faforever.com](mailto:admin@faforever.com).

 ## Sharing of information
 We do not share your private information with any third parties for any reason, however your nickname as provided during account creation and changeable on the website is considered public, and is thus shared with other users in several instances during your use of our service.